supabase/wrappers/README.md

 `Wrappers` is also a collection of FDWs built by [Supabase](https://www.supabase.com).
 We currently support the following FDWs, with more are under development:

-- [HelloWorld](./wrappers/src/fdw/helloworld_fdw): A demo FDW to show how to develop a baisc FDW.
+- [HelloWorld](./wrappers/src/fdw/helloworld_fdw): A demo FDW to show how to develop a basic FDW.
 - [BigQuery](./wrappers/src/fdw/bigquery_fdw): A FDW for Google [BigQuery](https://cloud.google.com/bigquery) which supports data read and modify.
 - [Clickhouse](./wrappers/src/fdw/clickhouse_fdw): A FDW for [ClickHouse](https://clickhouse.com/) which supports data read and modify.
 - [Stripe](./wrappers/src/fdw/stripe_fdw): A FDW for [Stripe](https://stripe.com/) API which supports data read and modify.